 proved so popular that a simulcast Sight And Sound In Concert spin-

-For the series beginning October 1975 a sidekick was brought in to help with the music news, but Andrew Bailey's presence wouldn't be felt for long.
+For the series beginning October 1975 a sidekick was brought in to help with the music news, but Andrew Bailey's presence would only be felt for a year.

 However popular or relevant, the new punk scene saw no allegiance with the likes of Whispering Bob.
 A singles based market was not initially welcomed onto the show until artists started to make albums, so the likes of Siouxsie and the Banshees, Buzzcocks etc were only given room once the debut album had landed on the producer's desk.
 The resentment was mutual since Harris and his friends had been personally thumped by a Sex Pistol and his chums outside a pub in London.
 Help was on the way in the shape of Radio One’s Anne Nightingale who shared presentation duties until Bob Harris’ departure in the ninth series.
 Talking to The Stage in early 1978 Michael Appleton confirmed "Now that So It Goes isn't here, I'm using more of the New Wave material."
 Nightingale debuted in April 1978, but became a more permanent host when the show began it's eighth season in September 1978.
 She would host the show back in London while Harris would be on the road filming location reports.
 The set now boasted two stages each with its own designation Stage A and Stage B. The two Pick Of The Year shows at the end of 1978 would see Bob Harris host for the final time, although he would still contribute reports in 1979 and introduce Blondie on stage on New Year's Eve 1979.